Planning for a Family Easter Break in St Ives, Cornwall

 There are many options for families looking to make the trip to Cornwall.
 There’s always driving but for families with young toddlers and babies, a five-hour car journey might not be the ideal option.
 It’s important to remember though that if you want to be visiting different areas of Cornwall a car is fairly essential to get around, especially with the kids in tow.

 Other travel options include arriving by air or by rail.
 There are regular flights to Cornwall Airport Newquay which can reduce the journey time drastically so it’s worth checking with your local airport to see if there’s a handy connection.
 There are car hire options at the airport for you to complete your journey and ferry the family about once you’re here.

-Alternatively there’s always the train.
-From the main south west branch you can travel to St Erth and catch a train right into the heart of St Ives.
+Alternatively, there’s always the train.
+From the main south-west branch, you can travel to St Erth and catch a train right into the heart of St Ives.
 If you’re not planning to move around much once you’re here this can be a great option and the journey from St Ives to ST Erth is one of the most beautiful in the country.